CollinHerber/cnst-wiki-content/PlayerHouses.md

 | COST / REQUIREMENT |     |     |     |     |     |     | BECOME THANE OF MARKARTH |
 | DESCRIPTION/ADDITIONS |     |     |     |     |     |     |     |

->*Child's Bedroom | Child's Bedroom only available if [Hearthfire](https://en.uesp.net/wiki/Skyrim:Hearthfire) is installed.
-Choosing this upgrade will replace the Alchemy Lab and is repeatably reversible.{.is-info}
+> \*Child's Bedroom | Child's Bedroom only available if [Hearthfire](https://en.uesp.net/wiki/Skyrim:Hearthfire) is installed.
+Choosing this upgrade will replace the Alchemy Lab and is repeatably reversible.

 ## WINDHELM - HJERIM